uptownhr/nuxtathon/README.md

 > Nuxt.js ready to start building your app

 ## WIP
 Goal of this project is to make it easy to develop in nuxt by providing an express interface using serverMiddleware.
-Later, it may turn into a `nuxt module` but for now it is a standalone github repo.
+Gaining inspiration from (hackathon starter)[https://github.com/sahat/hackathon-starter] but wanting to add more by providing a basic admin interface as well.

 I have Just started working on this but currently allows you to login with github using a passport extension.
 Other things to come are